-The LEGO Group is dedicated to enforcing intellectual property rights against copiers and infringers and to protect its consumers.
-It has obtained many positive outcomes in its intellectual property enforcement actions in China in the past several years.
-In October 2017, the LEGO Group won a case at Shantou Intermediate Court against Bela, a Chinese toy manufacturer, for infringing the copyrights of the LEGO Group and for unfair competition.
+Over the past two years, the LEGO Group has obtained positive outcomes in its intellectual property enforcement actions in China.
+In October 2017, the LEGO Group won a case at Shantou Intermediate Court against BELA, a Chinese toy manufacturer, for infringing the copyrights of the LEGO Group and for unfair competition.
 In another case decided earlier in July 2017, the LEGO logo and the LEGO word mark were recognized by the Beijing Higher Court as “well-known” trademarks in China.